 I understand that I have a right to withdraw consent to share confidential information; however, I will no longer be eligible for services provided by Palm Beach County Ryan White Part A/MAI, End the HIV Epidemic and HOPWA programs.

-(1) I(Print Name) hereby withdraw my consent to sharefurther confidential information with the HIV CSN.
+(1) I(Print Name) hereby withdraw my co the HIV CSN. onsent to sharefurther confidential information with

-Client Signature
+Client Signature Date

 Witness Signature